ewoodbury/lean-autoformalizer/docs/ARCHITECTURE.md

 - Bounding controls (max attempts, timeout in the Lean compiler helper, LRU sizes) protect against runaway retries.

 `AutoformalizationResult` contains attempt logs, compilation outcomes, and cache metadata consumed by CLI commands, tests, and evaluation reports.

+## Beam search executors and Retries

+Beam search is a parallel sampling strategy: instead of trusting a single generation, it spins up several “beam slots,” each representing one independent candidate drawn from the model with slightly different randomness.
+The executor fills those slots using the configured schedules.

+- `BeamSearchExecutor` constructs prompts for each beam slot.
+Initial attempts call into the decode prompt template; repair attempts call `generate_repair_prompt` with the primary classified error.

+    - The beam system samples multiple candidates per attempt according to the `RetryConfig` schedules. `beam_schedule[n]` controls how many generations are requested on attempt *n*, while the paired `temperature_schedule[n]` widens or narrows the sampling distribution to trade determinism for diversity.
+Each slot uses a distinct seed so the LLM explores different proofs even with identical prompts.
+Collecting a batch of diverse candidates before compiling raises the odds that at least one proof both passes structural validation and compiles, letting the executor terminate early on success.
+- `ExecutorCache` exposes LRU caches for generation, compilation, and optional validation, exposing hit/miss stats for telemetry.
+- `RetryPolicyExecutor` drives attempts until success or exhaustion, compiling valid candidates via a callback that applies compile caching.

 ## Dataset lifecycle